zmargv/meteorologist/README.md

 ## Submission

-Remember to commit and sync your work often, so that it will be easy for us to see what's up if you need help.
-Create a Pull Request when you are ready for feedback. **And ask lots of questions!** Really.
+Remember to Commit and Sync your work often, so that it will be easy for us to see what's up if you need help.

+This project includes `rake grade`, so run that when you are ready to see how you are doing.
+Run it at least once, after you are done working, so we can see your grade too.

+ **And ask lots of questions!** Really.
 Ask early and often.

 Good luck!